OurCodeBase/gen3-express/README.md

 A gen3 tool to generate express app.

 ## Acknowledgements
-You need to know atleast basics about these things.
+You need to know atleast basics of these technologies.
  - [NodeJS](https://nodejs.org/docs/latest/api/)
  - [ExpressJS](https://expressjs.com/en/5x/api.html)
  - [Embedded JS](https://ejs.co/)

 ## Installation
-You can install and generate an express app using this tool in two approaches.
+You can generate an express app using this tool in two approaches.
 Here I'm generating an app with name `my-app`, you can name to it anything you like.

 ### 1. node package extecutor
 This method is highly recommended to generate an express app.